 Students with backgrounds in the biological, physical and social sciences can be admitted directly into our graduate program.
 However, many entering graduate students do not have a forestry or natural resources background.
-For those applicants, we offer a series of mini-courses that overview relevant subject areas for one credit hour.
-Any necessary background courses needed in science, mathematics and specialty areas can also be completed as part of the graduate student program.
+Necessary background courses needed in science, mathematics and specialty areas can be completed before starting a graduate degree or as part of the graduate student program.

-Once admitted, graduate students will enroll in Forestry and Environmental Resources courses listed on the Student Services Course Catalog.
+Once admitted, graduate students will enroll in courses listed on the Student Services Course Catalog.
 All of our graduate courses are designated as 500-level or higher.
-It is common for students pursuing graduate degrees to follow a study program that includes courses in a variety of areas, such as botany, genetics, soil science, statistics and zoology.
+It is common for students pursuing graduate degrees to follow a study program that includes courses in a variety of areas, such as economics, genetics, soil science, statistics and zoology.

 We offer two graduate certificates for professionals who want to further their educations.
 Learn more about our programs: